makohda/IDRC_first_step_course_2018/README.md

 # We will start from here at 2nd day :triumph:

-Before continuing
+## Before continuing

+Be familiar with command lines.
-#macOS style
+macOS style
 - Cmd+Tab: Swtich applications
 - Cmd+C: Copy
 - Cmd+V: Paste
 - Cmd+N: Make new directory (Finder.app), new window (Browser, etc), new documents (text editor, etc)
 - Cmd+Q: Quit the application

 In Terminal.app
-#Moving
+Moving
 - Ctr+A: Move the cursor to the beginning (Ahead)
 - Ctr+E: Move the cursor to the End
 - Ctr+F: Move the cursor forward
 - Ctr+B: Move the cursor backward
-#Editing
+Editing
 - Ctr+D: Delete (call this as forward delete in Windows?)
 - Ctr+H: Backspace; you may have seen such kind of joke in SNS "Be nice to this fool^H^H^H^Hgentleman"
 - Ctr+W: Delete previous single word
 - Ctr+K: Yank (not Yankees).
 Yank is similar with Paste.
 Use with Ctr+K or Ctr+W (similar with Cut)
-#Command line history
+Command line history
 - Ctr+P (or Up arrow): Previous command in the history
 - Ctr+N (or Down arrow): Next command in the history
 - Ctr+R: Search your query in the history

+Shell?

-See .sam file contents
+See .sam file contents.

 ### MarkDuplicates (< 1 min)
 Remove (or just add mark) PCR duplicates entries in .bam file.